usc-isi-i2/dig-wikifier/server_instructions.md

 so its data will be persisted in disk in case of unexpected shutdowns.

 ## To run wikifier
-1. Active the virtual env - wikifier
+1. Activate the virtual env - wikifier
 2. Go to `/lfs1/wikidata/wikifier/` and execute `run_wikifier.sh`

 the log for the service is written to `wiki.log`